blockchainsllc/in3/c/signer/ledger-nano/README.md

  3. Start using ledger nano s device with Incubed

 # Setup development environment for ledger nano s
+ Setting up dev environment for Ledger nano s is one time activity and Signer application will be available to install directly from Ledger Manager in future.
+Ledger applications need linux System (recommended is Ubuntu) to build the binary to be installed on Ledger nano devices

 ## Download Toolchains and Nanos ledger SDK (As per latest Ubuntu LTS)